sourav-ganguly/ios-security-testing-how-to/README.md

 # iOS Security Testing, What It Is and How To:

 *Pen Testing or Security Testing:* Security testing is about finding security flow in the app.
 In security testing we try to hack the app and in some cases search in the source code(white box) to find any potential secury flaw.
 We try to find security flow in 7 different areas:
-1. Basic Security Flaw: Check very basic but common some flaws like revealing some api key or some important data in source code.
+1. Basic Security Flaw: Look for very common security flaws like, revealing some api key or some important data in source code.
 1. Data Storage: Common data Storage vulnearablities are like keeping important data unencrypted or leaking internal data in some way.
 2. Authentication: Vulnearibilities like if it is possible some way to bypass the authentication process or issues related to session data.
 3. Network: Get unauthorized data from the Network with SQL injection or in some other way.